Miracle of the roses: Our Lady of Guadalupe

 The story of Our Lady of Guadalupe is of an entirely different character, although here again the miraculous presence of the roses in the middle of winter is a sign of the presence of the divinity.
-The account is a corollary to a Marian apparition, Our Lady of Guadalupe, found in the 1556 booklet Huei tlamahuiçoltica, and supposedly taking place in 1531.
-It concerns a native inhabitant of Mexico named Juan Diego, whom the Virgin chooses to convey a message to an unwilling bishop, that "Here I will hear their weeping, their sorrow and will remedy and alleviate all their multiple sufferings, necessities and misfortunes."
-The bishop however, does not believe Diego's story.
-He returns to his field, where again the Virgin appears to him, with the same message.
-Diego again goes to the bishop, with the same result, and the remark that he has to bring a token if he is to be believed.
+The account is a corollary to a Marian apparition, Our Lady of Guadalupe, found in the 1556 booklet Huei tlamahuiçoltica.
+Reportedly occurring in 1531, the booklet tells the story of a native inhabitant of Mexico named Juan Diego, who receives a message from the Virgin Mary in a vision he is to convey to the local bishop to build her a shrine: "Here I will hear their weeping, their sorrow and will remedy and alleviate all their multiple sufferings, necessities and misfortunes."
+The bishop, however, does not believe Diego's story.
+The peasant returned to his field, where again the Virgin appeared to him, with the same message.
+Diego again goes to the bishop, with the same result.
+The bishop says Juan Diego has to bring a token (sign) if he is to be believed.
 The fourth time the Virgin appears, she directs Diego toward "varied Castilian flowers" which he picks; she then places the flowers in his mantle.
 (The identification of these flowers as Castilian roses or Damask roses, is a later addition.)
-This time the bishop is convinced, especially when an image of the Virgin miraculously appears on Diego's cloak.
+When Juan opens his mantle, the flowers spill out, revealing an image of the Virgin miraculously that appeared on Diego's cloak.
+The bishop is convinced and the church built as Mary requested.